 Transfer to a wire rack, then slice the choux puffs in half to cool.

 Fill the choux puffs with the coffee custard.

 The coffee choux buns were absolutely wonderful!

 I’d worried that using extra strong instant coffee instead of espresso wouldn’t be ideal but the custard filling was really delicious; the coffee flavour came through clearly.
 In retrospect, we don’t think the icing bag approach was necessary, next time we’ll simply spoon and gently flatten the loose choux pastry dough directly onto the baking tray.
 We were surprised at how simple the choux pastry recipe was, something we definitely want to make again.
 I’d like to add a little more sweetness to the choux pastry – will need to experiment a little to find a good balance without breaking the choux recipe.

 As someone who loves coffee as a flavouring far more than as a drink, a selection of sweet recipes based on coffee is ideal.
 I also love the pretty, old-school feel of the book.
 I think it would make a rather lovely gift for someone will similar coffee sensibilities and a love for pretty things and cookery books.

-Many to Murdoch Books for the review copy.
+Many to Murdoch Books for the review copy of Indulgence Coffee.